 European countries not in the EEA are not bound by EU regulations but may use them as a guide.

 FCM are regulated in the USA by the Federal Food, Drug and Cosmetic Act (FFDCA).
-Stakeholders should also be aware of local prescriptions on FCM, including state specific requirements on bisphenol A (BPA), and state and county specific regulations on children’s products.
+Stakeholders should also be aware of local prescriptions on FCM, including state specific requirements on bisphenol A (BPA) as well as per- and polyfluoroalkyl substances (PFAS), and state and county specific regulations on children’s products.
 Suppliers working in California also need to be aware of settlement agreements reached under California Proposition 65.